-On April 19, 2021, the Company entered into definitive agreements to acquire two projects in Argentina.
-Patagonia entered into a definitive option agreement dated April 15, 2021 (the "Option Agreement") with Mirasol Resources Ltd. ("Mirasol") and Mirasol's wholly-owned subsidiary Australis S.A. ("Australis" and together with Mirasol, the "Vendors"), which grants Patagonia an option to acquire a 75% undivided interest in and to Australis' rights and interest in the Homenaje project (the "Homenaje Project") located in Santa Cruz Province, Argentina.
-Patagonia also entered into a definitive transfer agreement dated April 15, 2021 (the "Transfer Agreement") with the Vendors, which grants Patagonia a 100% undivided interest in and to Australis' rights and interest in the Nico project (the "Nico Project") located in Santa Cruz Province, Argentina.
+This quarter, the Company entered into definitive agreements to acquire two projects in Argentina.
+A definitive option agreement, dated April 15, 2021 (the "Option Agreement"), was executed with Mirasol Resources Ltd. ("Mirasol") and Mirasol's wholly-owned subsidiary Australis S.A. ("Australis" and together with Mirasol, the "Vendors"), which grants Patagonia an option to acquire a 75% undivided interest in and to Australis' rights and interest in the Homenaje project (the "Homenaje Project") located in Santa Cruz Province, Argentina.
+The Company also entered into a definitive transfer agreement dated April 15, 2021 (the "Transfer Agreement") with the Vendors, which grants Patagonia a 100% undivided interest in and to Australis' rights and interest in the Nico project (the "Nico Project") located in Santa Cruz Province, Argentina.
 The Nico Project was previously explored by Mirasol, while the Homenaje Project, which is adjacent to two mining operations, holds targets that have yet to be drilled.